Dementia Connect support line

 - Adrian, from Lancashire

 - Please note, the opening times mentioned above are our usual working hours.
-Very occasionally the support line may have to close during these times.
-If you need support urgently, please call one of these organisations.
+Very occasionally, the support line may have to close during these times.
+If you need support urgently, please call one of these other organisations and helplines.

 - Support line calls may be recorded or monitored to help with training and evaluation and improve our services.
-Alzheimer’s Society complies with the General Data Protection Regulations.
+Alzheimer’s Society complies with the General Data Protection Regulations (GDPR).